-She currently serves on the boards of the Surdna Foundation, a national New York-based family foundation, and Hedgebrook, a women’s writing retreat promoting women’s voices and social change.
+She currently serves on the boards of the Surdna Foundation, a national New York-based family foundation, and Hedgebrook, a women’s writing retreat in the state of Washington that promotes women’s voices and social change.
+She is also an advisory board member for the University of California Firearms Violence Research Center, the first state-supported institution of its kind in the country.
 Past board service includes the Marlborough School, a Los Angeles-based independent school for girls, Southern California Grantmakers, National Center on Family Philanthropy, the Ms. Foundation for Women, the American Civil Liberties Union of Northern California and the Berkeley Repertory Theatre.

 Belk received her undergraduate degree from Northwestern University in Evanston, Illinois, and her master’s degree in public administration from California State University, East Bay, where she was recognized as the 1999 Distinguished Alumnus of the Year.

 Belk has lived and worked in California her entire professional career.
 A current resident of Los Angeles, she is a native of Alexandria, Virginia, where, in 2013, she was inducted into the Alexandria African American Hall of Fame.
 She is married to Roger Peeks, M.D., who currently serves as medical director, strategic development of Valley Community Healthcare in North Hollywood.
 They have two adult children.